robynhub/BGP-FRT-Report-Generator/README.md

 Designed for ISPs and network operators who want a simple and customizable visibility tool.
 It works by this flow:

-Route Reflector -> pmbgpd make dump every 300 sec -> import-pmbgpd-rib.sh import of JSON into DB -> generate_report.py use db to generate static HTML file
+Route Reflector -> pmbgpd make json dump every 300 sec -> import-pmbgpd-rib.sh import of JSON into DB (and delete the old ones) -> generate_report.py use db to generate static HTML file

 ---